 Planning for applicants for Postgraduate taught courses and research courses is more flexible as well, apart from when you apply through UCAS Postgraduate (also on www.ucas.com and the option comes up once you have entered a search word).
 If you apply to universities direct I would advise you to be early rather than late.
 From experience I know that for those courses most in demand February can be late already.
 Other, often equally good courses may still be accessible much later.
 In my experience a lot of interviews take place in or around April time or staggered throughout spring, but that doesn’t mean you can’t try to get in later.

-As an undergraduate you don’t apply directly to university in the UK.
+As an undergraduate you don’t apply directly to university (or college/study centre) for higher education courses.
 In addition to this, you will be in competition for places with all the other applicants.
 This last point applies for both undergraduates as post graduates.
 In some instances the situation may be a bit more flexible for postgraduate applicants.